dmolsen/css-rule-saver/README.md

 ## Credits

-This library relies on php-selector developed by TJ Holowaychuk and improved by others.
+This library relies on [php-selector](https://github.com/visionmedia/php-selector) developed by TJ Holowaychuk and improved by @darhazer and @kafene.